 Xiamen Street Market 2007.
 Photo: Art Gene

-Out Of Place 2008 – Curated for Art Gene by Lucy Chen
+Out Of Place 2008 – Curated for Art Gene by Zhou Chen

 The exhibition highlights the sometimes jarring juxtaposition of cultures, events and imagery in a world somehow now ‘Out Of Place’.
-Lucy Chen
+Zhou Chen

 Old town homes in Xiamen each had an enamel sign featuring the number of the house and the name of the street.
 Zeng Huanguang collected many from homes in streets which have vanished through mass demolition of the old city- placing them as a memorial at Art Gene and along the streets of Barrow.
 He invited Barrovians to make their own associations with the often poetic street names and house numbers ecouraging them to take a number which matched their own home and place it beside their front door.